FriesischScott/UncertaintyQuantification.jl/docs/src/manual/reliability.md

 Importance Sampling [melchersImportanceSampling1989](@cite) introduces a second density that is *biased* in a way that it generates more samples in the failure domain.
 Typically such a density is constructed around the design point obtained in a preceding FORM analysis.

-In order to perform a reliability analysis using Importance Sampling, we again have to specify the number of samples and then call `probability_of_failure()`:
+In order to perform a reliability analysis using Importance Sampling, we again have to specify the number of samples and then can `probability_of_failure()`.

 ```@example reliability
 is = ImportanceSampling(1000)